Disputes and Appeals

 OCR.tracyleahy@msu.edu

-- Appeals of an ELR or RCPD decision must be filed with the Office of the ADA Coordinator within 30 calendar days of the party’s notification of the decision.
+- Appeals of an RCPD decision must be filed with the Office of the ADA Coordinator within 30 calendar days of the party’s notification of the decision.
 This time limitation can be extended for good cause, as determined by the ADA Coordinator.